 SelectorNotFoundExceptionerror is thrown.
 The default value is 30000 milliseconds (30 seconds).

-- Target.WaitForReady - Before performing the actions, wait for the target to become ready.
+Target.WaitForReady - Before performing the actions, wait for the target to become ready.
+By default, Interactive/Complete is selected.
 The following options are available:

 - None - Does not wait for anything except the target UI element to exist before executing the action.
 For example, you can use this option if you want to retrieve just text from a web page or click a particular button, without having to wait for all UI elements to load.
 Note that this may have unwanted consequences if the button relies on elements which are not yet loaded, such as scripts.